Hannah-Sten/TeXiFy-IDEA/README.md

 [![Donate via PayPal](https://img.shields.io/badge/Donate!-PayPal-orange.png)](https://www.paypal.me/RubenSchellekens)

 # TeXiFy-IDEA
+## This fork aims to provide nightly builds, available on the [releases](https://github.com/PHPirates/TeXiFy-IDEA/releases) page
 LaTeX support for the IntelliJ Platform by [JetBrains](https://www.jetbrains.com/).

 No idea where to start?
 Have a look at the [installation instructions](#installation-instructions).
 Otherwise, take a look at the [tips](#tips) instead.